tropical-yetti/step2trigger/README.md

 For this work I first used a low-pass filter in the ADC readings to filter de inconsitencies.
 Than I uses a differential high-pass filter to detect the momment when the step occurred.

-The ramdomization uses the characteristcs specified in the research praradigm.
+The ramdomization uses the characteristcs specified in the research paradigm.